- What is being proposed?

-It is, and will always remain, a key consideration to minimise any impact on the existing hospital operations.
-The scheme will be carefully planned and phased to help achieve this.
+It is, and will always remain, a key consideration to minimise any impact on the existing hospital operations during construction.
+The scheme will be carefully planned and phased by the experienced team to help achieve this.

 However, the current hospital configuration is also far from optimal, and there are problems with some of the buildings, particularly the older stock.
 The buildings were not designed for modern use.
 As a result, in our proposals we will be seeking to address or remove these issues in the medium-term so that there is a balance to be had.

 - Will it increase road traffic and congestion?